 Emerging technologies are being researched to test the viability of mmWave’s untapped bands in transmitting for 5G applications.
-In fact, the fast-lane is already clear for take-off according to the Federal Communications Commission.
+In fact, the fast lane is already clear for take-off according to the Federal Communications Commission.

-Wide adoption of 5G technology will revolutionize the speed at which data is transferred, and how much can be transferred at one time.
+The wide adoption of 5G technology will revolutionize the speed at which data is transferred, and how much can be transferred at one time.
 In the world of IoT, this translates into instant, reliable machine communication across every industry and application possible.

 Assistant Professor Xinyu Zhang with the University of Wisconsin-Madison outlined the case for utilizing mmWave for 5G at the Microsoft Research Faculty Summit in 2015.
 With IoT and mobile apps, we are already aware of the usefulness of wireless communication between users and technology.
-The gaming generation has been using wireless remote controls for years, more businesses are adapting mobile temperature control technology, and the number of multimedia adapters and smart TVs grows exponentially every quarter.
+The gaming generation has been using wireless remote controls for years, more businesses are adopting mobile temperature control technology, and the number of multimedia adapters and smart TVs grows exponentially every quarter.

-According to Professor Zhang, retail (think kiosk-to-mobile communications), manufacturing, wearable fitness tracking, drones, holograms, autonomous driving, virtual reality, gaming, flight media transmission, subways, stadiums, smart cities and transportation, agriculture and other industries/applications of short range wireless transfer could potentially see improvements in speed, performance, and mainstream use when paired with mmWave 5G technologies.
+According to Professor Zhang, retail (think kiosk-to-mobile communications), manufacturing, wearable fitness tracking, drones, holograms, autonomous driving, virtual reality, gaming, flight media transmission, subways, stadiums, smart cities and transportation, agriculture and other industries/applications of short-range wireless transfer could potentially see improvements in speed, performance, and mainstream use when paired with mmWave 5G technologies.

-Previously, high frequency bandwidth signals were not seen as a viable solution for wireless transmission because they were often vulnerable to interference from rain, gas, humidity, occluding objects, and distance.
+Previously, high-frequency bandwidth signals were not seen as a viable solution for wireless transmission because they were often vulnerable to interference from rain, gas, humidity, occluding objects, and distance.
 In his report, Professor Zhang outlined the importance of pairing technology with multi-element dynamic antennas to overcome those obstacles facing mmWave bands.

-Furthermore, 3rd Generation Partnership Project (3GPP) technologies like narrowband IoT (NB-IoT) and Long-Term Evolution Machine Type Communications (LTE-M) will be integral to meeting the needs of 5G communications.
+Furthermore, 3rd Generation Partnership Project (3GPP) technologies like narrowband IoT (NB-IoT) and Long-Term Evolution machine-type communications (LTE-M) will be integral to meeting the needs of 5G communications.

 Recently, 3GPP and the International Telecommunication Union have partnered to plan out several research phases detailing 5G standards going into 2020.
 While the exact frequencies available for use are still being debated, it seems like the infrastructure is gaining momentum for better and faster short-range communications.